Can the Internet help our mental health and well-being, or is it a challenge that can just make everything worse?

 Let’s look at some of the pros and cons:

-- Friendships formed and conducted over the Internet can be a fantastic source of emotional support, and can be just as real and meaningful as IRL (In Real Life) relationships.
+Friendships formed and conducted over the Internet can be a fantastic source of emotional support, and can be just as real and meaningful as IRL (In Real Life) relationships.
 However, they should complement real-life contact, rather than replacing it.
 For emotional health and well-being, it is essential to have face-to-face contact with people we care about.
 If you find that you are spending more time “with” your online friends than people you know in person, it’s time to turn off your device and invite someone to meet up for coffee or a drink.
+Too much reliance on the internet for relationships can lead to social anxiety in the real world.

 The Internet has changed the way we live our lives.
 It’s up to us to ensure that we use it wisely!